Kvisaz/twine-json/README.md

 # Twine Format (JSON export working sample)

+## How to get Twine to Json exporter

+Simple JSON exporter to textArea - [twine-to-json.js](json/twine-to-json.js)

+Just download it and install from local path or your own server.

+## How to create own Twine format

 How to create custom format for [Twine](https://twinery.org/) - interactive story editor?

 It is simple Javascript file like